testdouble/test_data/README.md

 creates a bit of a paradox: creating & maintaining test data is _literally_ a tertiary concern but simultaneously an inescapable responsibility that will live with you for the life of your application.
-That's true whether you use this gem, `factory_bot`, Rails fixtures, or persist your test data manually inside each and every test.
+That's true whether you use this gem, `factory_bot`, Rails fixtures, or something else as a source of shared test data.

-But `test_data` stores your data as SQL, as opposed to Ruby or YAML.
-So providing a straightforward way to maintain it as your application grows and your schema evolves is a going concern of this gem.

-Fortunately, because your `test_data` database needs to be maintained for the entire life of your application and because production databases need the same thing, we already have a fantastic tool for the job: [Rails migrations](https://guides.rubyonrails.org/active_record_migrations.html).
-If your migrations are resilient enough for your production data, they should also be able to keep your `test_data` database up-to-date.
+Fortunately, we already have a fantastic tool available for keeping our `test_data` database up-to-date over the life of our application: [Rails migrations](https://guides.rubyonrails.org/active_record_migrations.html).
+If your migrations are resilient enough for your production database, they should also be able to keep your `test_data` database up-to-date.
+(As a happy side effect of running your migrations against your test data, this means your `test_data` database may help you identify hard-to-catch migration bugs early, before being deployed to production!)

-Whenever you update your schema, migrate your data, or add a feature that necessitates the creation of more test data, you'll need to update your test data.
-Here's a rough outline to updating your `test_data` database:
+Whenever you create a new migration or add a major feature, you'll probably need to update your test data.
+Here's how to do it:

-1. If your local `test_data` database is out-of-date with your latest SQL dump files (i.e. if someone has updated the SQL dump and your local Postgres database is out of date), drop it with `rake test_data:drop_database`

-2. Load your schema & data into the `test_data` database with `rake test_data:load`
+* If the current SQL dumps in `test/support/test_data` are newer than your local `test_data` database:

+    1. Be sure there's nothing in your local `test_data` database that you added intentionally and forgot to dump, because it's about to be erased

+    2. Run `rake test_data:drop_database`

+    3. Run `rake test_data:load` to recreate the `test_data` database and load the latest SQL dumps into it

-3. Run any pending migrations with `RAILS_ENV=test_data bin/rake db:migrate`
+    4. Run any pending migrations with `RAILS_ENV=test_data bin/rake db:migrate`

-4. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`), just like in [Step 2](#step-2-create-some-test-data)
+    5. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`), just like in [Step 2](#step-2-create-some-test-data)

-5. Export your newly-updated `test_data` database with `rake test_data:dump`
+    6. Export your newly-updated `test_data` database with `rake test_data:dump`

-6. Ensure your tests are passing and then commit the resulting SQL files
+    7. Ensure your tests are passing and then commit the resulting SQL files

+* If the local `test_data` database is already up-to-date with the current SQL dumps, follow steps **4 through 7** above

 It's important to keep in mind that your test data SQL dumps are a shared, generated resource among your team (just like a `structure.sql` or `schema.rb` file).
-As a result, if your team doesn't integrate code frequently or if the test data experiences a lot of churn in coincident feature branches, you'd be right to be concerned that [the resulting merge conflicts could become significant](#how-will-i-handle-merge-conflicts-in-these-sql-files-if-i-have-lots-of-people-working-on-lots-of-feature-branches-all-adding-to-the-test_data-database-dumps), so sweeping changes should be made deliberately and in collaboration with other contributors.
+As a result, if your team doesn't integrate code frequently or if the test data changes frequently, you'd be right to be concerned that [the resulting merge conflicts could become significant](#how-will-i-handle-merge-conflicts-in-these-sql-files-if-i-have-lots-of-people-working-on-lots-of-feature-branches-all-adding-to-the-test_data-database-dumps), so sweeping changes should be made deliberately and in collaboration with other contributors.